dotnet/Open-XML-SDK/ISSUE_TEMPLATE.md

-# Before submitting an issue, please fill this out and remove this line!
+# Before submitting an issue, please fill this out

+Is this a:
+- [ ] Issue with the OpenXml library
+- [ ] Question on library usage

+If you have answered that this is a question, please ask it on StackOverflow instead of here.
+This issue tracker is meant to track product issues while StackOverflow excels at answering questions

+---------------- Remove this line and above before posting ----------------

 **Description**